 (Remember, these are the official rules of the game.
 Although they are followed precisely at a professional level, they are often slightly adapted by non-professional leagues and organizations.
 Because of that, it can be worth checking with the coach, referee, or other players to discover if any rules have been adapted for the game you are at.)

 1. The field of play must be rectangular and have clearly marked boundary lines

-In the rules of soccer, the field of play is the surface that the soccer game is played on.
+In the rules of soccer, the field of play is the surface on which the soccer game is played.